MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: The Approach

-\system is a multi-language, parallel NL2Code benchmark that includes a diverse set of programming languages.
-Table~\ref{tab:pls} gives an overview of the 18 \system languages.
-We categorize the languages into four frequency classes (\niche, \low, \med, or \high) based on a weighting of TIOBE rank and GitHub frequency.
-There are eight languages in \system{} that have never been used before to measure NL2Code performance, including newer languages (Julia and Swift), older scripting languages (Bash and Perl), and languages used for specific applications (Lua and R).
-The broad range of languages in \system shows the generality of our compilation approach and allows us to explore how language frequency affects performance (\cref{subsec:eval-freq}).
+\system{} supports 19 programming languages, which we categorize into four frequency classes (\niche, \low, \med, or \high) based on a weighting of TIOBE rank and GitHub frequency (Table~\ref{tab:pls}).
+Eight of the languages in \system{} had never been used before to measure NL2Code performance; this set includes newer languages (Julia and Swift), older scripting languages (Bash and Perl), and languages for specific applications (Lua and R).
+Half of the languages are statically type-checked.
+The broad range of languages in \system shows the generality of our compilation approach and allows us to explore how language frequency and language features affect performance (\cref{sec:factors}).

 A key feature of \system{} is that it is easy to extend with new models, benchmarks, and languages.
-To support new languages and benchmarks without manual (and error-prone) effort, we build \nlang{} \emph{compilers} to translate NL2Code benchmarks written in Python.
-Writing one of these compilers is straightforward when the target language is similar to Python, but requires care for typed languages and even some untyped languages, notably Perl and R. The remainder of this section presents the design of these compilers.
+To support new languages and benchmarks without manual (and error-prone) effort, we build \nlang{} compilers to translate NL2Code benchmarks written in Python.
+Writing one of these compilers is straightforward when the target language is similar to Python, but requires care for typed languages and even some untyped languages, notably Perl, Bash, and R.